 The main benefit of the bulb syringe is that you can use it yourself, it is cheap to buy and can be re-used.

 The bulb syringe will most likely come with instructions but below is some advice on how to use it (you may need a family member to help you but it really is very simple):

-- Firstly, use olive oil or sodium bicarbonate eardrops in the ear daily for 2-3 weeks.
-Apply a generous amount twice daily into the ear leaving the ear uppermost for 5-10 minutes after applying.
+- Firstly, use olive oil or sodium bicarbonate eardrops in the ear daily for 2 to 3 weeks.
+Apply a generous amount twice daily into the ear leaving the ear uppermost for 5 to 10 minutes after applying.
 If this does not clear the wax then the bulb syringe can be used.

 - Put some clean, warm (not hot) water in a bowl.
 Squirt the bulb syringe in the water a few times to fill it up with warm water.